punyawatdev/challenges/README.md

-# HKR Solutions
+# Problem Solutions

-This repository contains my solutions to various coding challenges on HKR.
+This repository contains my solutions to various coding challenges.
 These solutions are written in TypeScript, Java and Python.
-I only select challenges relevant to the HKR Certification Test.

 - [Java](#java)
 - [Problem Solving](#problem-solving)